-The Right Brain Project was the brain-child of Anthony Ingram, Nathan Robbel, Colby Sellers, and Anthony Tournis - all alumni of Western Illinois University, and all equally passionate about bringing intimate stories to life on the Chicago stage.
+The Right Brain Project, formed in 2001 and incorporated in 2005, was the brain-child of Anthony Ingram, Nathan Robbel, Colby Sellers, and Anthony Tournis - all alumni of Western Illinois University, and all equally passionate about bringing intimate stories to life on the Chicago stage.

-In the past nine years, the RBP has evolved and found a concentration on intimate theatre that strives to bring the actor and the audience together in unique fashions.
+In the past sixteen years, The RBP has evolved and found a concentration on intimate theatre that strives to bring the actor and the audience together in unique fashions.
 Whether that be through unexpected and intimate staging, clever design, or simply telling stories that unearth the rawest of emotions for audiences, the RBP strives to present daring work that leaves its patrons moved, shaken, and elated.
-In the modern age of movie-blockbuster overkill and technological isolation, the "typical theatre experience" can no longer satisfy; The Right Brain Project constantly seeks out that extra something to bring the audience closer to the story and closer to the actor.
-We've come to call our aesthetic EPIC MINIMALISM, and we hope you dig it as much as we do.